-Translation services are equally a linguistic and a socio-cultural process.
-To have the desired effect on the readers, the text should resonate with their historical, social and cultural reality.
+Translation is equally a linguistic and a socio-cultural process.
+To have the desired effect on the readers, the text should resonate with their historical, social and cultural sensitivity to reality.
 The ability to translate beyond words and speak to the unique ethnic characteristics of the target audience is what distinguishes a high-quality translation.
-It’s crucial to understand that cultural insensitivity and negligence to seemingly small details can significantly impact your multilingual communication campaign.
-The use of inappropriate concepts and expressions or awkward and unnatural wording will lead to significant miscommunication, confusion and will put off the reader.
+It’s crucial to understand that non-cultural sensitivity and negligence to seemingly small details can significantly impact your multilingual communication campaign.
+Using inappropriate concepts and expressions or awkward and unnatural wording will lead to significant miscommunication, and confusion and will put off the reader.
 When developing a multilingual campaign, one should always bear in mind that distortion of the meaning and miscommunication can mean far greater costs to the business than investment in expert translators.

 Speak to one of our consultants today or call us on 1300 752 108 to discuss your translation project.